bibymaths/bibymaths/README.md

 models that link molecular networks to drug responses, and develop open-source pipelines using high-performance computing, containerization, and workflow systems.

-I hold an **MSc in Bioinformatics from Freie Universität Berlin (2025)** and a **BTech in Bioinformatics from Jaypee University of Information Technology, India (2017)**.
+I hold an **M.Sc. in Bioinformatics from Freie Universität Berlin (2025)** and a **B.Tech. in Bioinformatics from Jaypee University of Information Technology, India (2017)**.

 Professionally, I have:

 * Built and validated an optimization framework to reconstruct phosphorylation networks in triple-negative breast cancer (TNBC) using proteomics data
-* Developed a physiologically-based pharmacokinetic (PBPK) model for drug distribution in the human body ([Preprint](https://doi.org/10.5281/zenodo.14976788))
+* Developed a physiologically-based pharmacokinetic (PBPK) model for drug distribution in the human body ([Model](https://doi.org/10.5281/zenodo.14976788))
 * Tested a pipeline for prostate cancer biomarker discovery using gene expression data and pathway analysis, leading ([Publication](https://doi.org/10.1515/jib-2018-0080)).
-* Designed a docking workflow to screen FDA-approved drugs against the dopamine D3 receptor for potential repurposing in Schizophrenia
+* Designed a docking workflow to screen FDA-approved drugs against the dopamine D3 receptor for potential repurposing in Schizophrenia ([Poster](https://bibymaths.github.io/projects/other-projects/#2--nscsb-2016---docking-for-schizophrenia))

-You can find these and more on my [portfolio](https://bibymaths.github.io/portfolio/) and [projects](https://bibymaths.github.io/projects/) pages, where I also share open-source tools for phosphoproteomics analysis, viral genome reconstruction, genomic mapping, codon usage analysis, sequence alignment, and liver cancer prediction.
+You can find these and more on my [portfolio](https://bibymaths.github.io/portfolio/) and [projects](https://bibymaths.github.io/projects/) pages, where I build and share practical open-source tools for understanding cell signals, viruses, genes, and cancer.

 I’m always glad to connect with others in bioinformatics, computational biology, and open science.
 Looking ahead, I aim to expand my modeling and integration methods toward **precision medicine**, where predictive models can guide